gabriel/YOCView/README.md

 # Accessing your UIViewController

-Sometimes you need to acces the UIViewControllers for things like alerts or search displays.

-Calling `self.navigation.viewController` will give you access to your view controller.
+Calling `self.navigation.viewController` will give you access to your UIViewController.

 ```objc
 UIAlertController *alert = [UIAlertController alertControllerWithTitle:@"Oops" message:@"An alert view" preferredStyle:UIAlertControllerStyleAlert];